Sex Educator Training Classes

 Training starts at 10am and ends no later than 6pm each day.

 Students taking the Multiple-Semester Track must attend the entire first weekend in their first training cycle, and the last day of training in their final (graduating) cycle.

-The tuition for Fall 2016 is $300–$800 on a sliding scale.
+The tuition for Spring 2017 is $300–$800 on a sliding scale.
 If you have questions about your tuition, please talk to our training staff during your orientation.

 - Scholarships are available.

 - Training fees are due in full on your first day of class unless a payment plan is arranged in advance.

 - SFSI does not provide refunds for non-attendance.